 WHAT IS PERCEIVED WISDOM AND WHY DOES IT MATTER?

-My Hobbes story provides a background for my newest grumble about innovation and how normalized thinking limits our worlds, rules our assumptions and restricts creativity.
+My Hobbes story provides a background for my grumble about innovation: normalized thinking limits our worlds, rules our assumptions and restricts creativity.

-I’ll begin with my definition of perceived wisdom.
+I’ll begin with my definition of perceived wisdom (PW).
 PW is another way of saying ‘the norm’, the accepted myths, practices, ideas that constitute the immediate assumptions we make without questioning them.
-It’s the accepted convention, the ideas we’ve used to set up our lives, our thinking, our work environment – our internal, idiosyncratic systems or rules and history and expected behaviors.
+It’s the accepted convention, the ideas we’ve used to set up our lives, our thinking, our work environment and expected behaviors.

-PW is perpetuated in every sphere of our lives.
-We learn it as infants and it permeates our education, cultures, religions, what we buy and wear, who we marry and where we live.
+PW is perpetuated in every sphere of our lives; it permeates our education, cultures, religions, what we buy and wear, who we marry and where we live.

 Our thinking, our behaviors are often based on accepted norms that have become ubiquitous: * Do you avoid white after Labor Day?
 (Silly) * Do you feed a cold and starve a fever?
 (Wrong) * Calories-in determines weight (proven false). * Behavior Modification works to help you lose weight, exercise, change habits, yadayada.
-(There’s no scientific evidence anywhere that it does, plus you can’t change a behavior by trying to change a behavior) * Do you fail to display a contact number on your site to collect names for marketing outreach – assuming people will fill out your form and accept your spam?
-(Thereby turning away folks with real interest who refuse to fill out those things.)
-Wrong.
-Wrong.
-Wrong.
+(There’s no scientific evidence anywhere that it does, it has a 97% fail rate, and you can’t change a behavior by trying to change a behavior).
 I once asked my mother if she nursed me.
 ‘I would have, but everyone said it would harm you.
 And now I’m sad about it.’

-Even great Harvard thinkers like Chris Argyris and Howard Gardner have written books on managing resistance, using the baseline assumption that all change involves resistance.
+Even great Harvard thinkers like Chris Argyris and Howard Gardner have written books on managing resistance, using the baseline PW assumption that all change involves resistance.
 Nonsense.
 Another faulty fact we’ve normalized and have cost us dearly.
+It’s certainly possible to enable people to change from their core criteria instead of the biased questions and rules created by leadership.

 While we think our personal beliefs are specific to us, they are invaded by the PW in the customs we live in.
 It’s where we get our racial biases, our assumptions about education, class, age, history.
 We’re so hamstrung by PW we’ve become tribes, where our politics and beliefs keep our ‘team’ on the good side and we hate everyone else, like sports fans.